devantequick94/web-sprint-challenge-javascript-fundamentals/README.md

 4. Describe the four principles of the 'this' keyword.

+   Answer 4: global, explicit, implicit and new

+i would go into detail but i ran out of time to submit a fully detailed answer but i can assure you i understand how to use "this"

 5. Why do we need super() in an extended class?

    Answer 5: we need super() as a reference to all the attributes in the parent class of child class